kilfour/QuickMGenerate/README.md

 It can also be used to force evaluation in case the IEnumerable is not enumerated over because there's nothing in your select clause referencing it.

-### Many objects.
-Use The `.Many(int number)` generator extension.

-The generator will generate an IEnumerable<T> of `int number` elements where T is the result type of the extended generator.

 ### ToList.